 3. Model EPS-30V-C Concrete Pressure Cell: Suffix ‘C’: for use in concrete

 The Model EPS-30V-C Concrete pressure capsule is similar to EPS-30V-S. For applications in which the concrete pressure cell is embedded in concrete, a 600 mm long pinch tube is welded to the transducer.

 Once the concrete is cured, due to cooling the shrinkage of the capsule is created which creates a gap between the concrete and the cell which prevents the transmission of pressure on the cell.
 Thus to fill the gap, a pinch tube is squeezed to push the fluid to inflate the cell and develop a positive pressure on it.

 Here’s a video for more information on Model EPS-30V-C Concrete Pressure Cell:

-Model EPS-30V-I Soil and Rock-Concrete Interface Pressure Cell – Suffix ‘I’: for use at concrete and soil interface
+4. Model EPS-30V-I Soil and Rock-Concrete Interface Pressure Cell: Suffix ‘I’: for use at concrete and soil interface

 The Model EPS-30V-I Soil and Rock-Concrete Interface Pressure Cell is similar to the above except that it is 200 mm Φ x 10 mm thick and the diaphragm on one of the sides is rigid.

-Watch out the video below to know more about Model EPS-30V-I Soil and rock concrete interface pressure cell.
+Watch the video below to learn more about Model EPS-30V-I Soil and rock concrete interface pressure cell.